 If all else fails, contact your parents’ doctor and let them know about your concern for your parents’ well-being.
 In the end, a medical professional may be the one person whose advice your parents will heed.

 If your parents are still bound and determined to stay in their four-bedroom house or to keep on driving, calmly let them know about the possible consequences of their actions.
 Don’t frame things in punitive terms or talk to them like they’re children.
 Instead, remind them that their actions extend beyond the family.
 “Mom, I love you and want you to be independent, but I also don’t want that independence to come at the cost of killing someone else’s child with your car,” can be a potent wake-up call.

 15. Don’t Count on Them Changing

-In the final analysis, there may be nothing you can do to change a parent's mind.
-Remember, your parents are grown adults who have the right to make their own decisions, and sometimes the best you can do is let go and accept the situation.
+Ultimately, there may be nothing you can do to change a parent's mind.
+Remember, your parents are grown adults who have the right to make their own decisions, and sometimes the best thing you can do is to honor their wishes.